|

 1) Solana Wallet

-Before you can stake your SOL, you’ll need a wallet that supports staking and allows you to delegate your tokens to a validator.
+Before you can stake your SOL, you will need a wallet that supports staking and allows you to delegate your tokens to a validator.

 A good staking wallet should be: